 I, the undersigned, hereby authorize laboratory testing of my blood, urine, and/or breath for the presence of drugs, or alcohol prior to the start of and for the duration of my clinical nursing courses in the nursing program of study at Truman State University.
-This testing includes any drug and/or alcohol testing upon suspicion of a student being under the influence of drugs or alcohol, as defined in the Drug and Alcohol Policy.
 I give consent for the release of test results to the Department of Nursing Chair, Truman State University, Health Sciences 3206, Kirksville, MO 63501, for appropriate review and action as described in the rules and policies of the nursing program.
-I understand that the Department may share information about my drug test results with clinical agencies, as required by the agency.